- Here is an excerpt from Galileo's report of his attempt to determine the speed of light in a vacuum.

 - Visible light ranges in wavelength from 400 nm (deep violet) to 700 nm (dull red).
 Compute the corresponding range of frequencies?

-- Determine the one-way transit time for a signal sent from the Earth to…
+- Determine the one-way transit time for a signal received on Earth today if it originated from…

 - a satellite in geosynchronous orbit